karimra/gribic/README.md

-`gribi` is a gRIBI CLI client that provides full support for  gRIBI RPCs.
+`gribic` is a gRIBI CLI client that provides full support for  gRIBI RPCs.
 It is intended to be used for educational and testing purposes.

 ## Features